 The return to multilateralism

-The other big difference with Donald Trump is a return to multilateralism. " Work with allies » was the mantra of his campaign.
-J. Biden has promised to immediately rejoin the Paris climate accord.
+The other big difference with Donald Trump is a return to multilateralism. “ Work with allies » was the mantra of his campaign.
+J. Biden promised to immediately rejoin the Paris climate agreement.
 Regarding the coronavirus pandemic, he supports a joint global effort and the restoration of the key role of the World Health Organization (WHO).

 …and at the disarmament negotiating table